Bedtime Routine for Toddlers: What Actually Works

 If sleep problems are severe, persistent, or affecting your child's daytime wellbeing, it is always worth talking to your pediatrician.
 Some sleep difficulties have underlying causes — like sleep apnea or sensory sensitivities — that a routine alone won't address.

 The "one calm activity" at the center of the routine is where many parents have found the biggest win.
-Reading together is well-established as one of the most effective pre-sleep activities — but the choice of what to read matters too.
+Reading together is well-established as one of the most effective pre-sleep activities — and it's also the step most likely to settle an anxious toddler.
+If bedtime worry is part of your picture, our guide to bedtime anxiety in children goes deeper.
+But the choice of what to read matters too.

 Toddlers engage far more deeply with stories that feature themselves as the main character.
 When a child hears their own name, recognizes their bedroom in the story, and sees their pet or favorite toy woven into the plot, the narrative becomes genuinely absorbing rather than something to squirm through.
 That absorption — calm, focused attention — is exactly what the nervous system needs to tip into sleep readiness.